frederic-perez/AmE-dictionary/data/dictionary.md

 __cipher<sup>1</sup>__ _n_ __1__ The mathematical symbol (0) denoting absence of quantity; zero. __2__ _idiom_ :two: A person who is unimportant, insignificant, or without influence.
 It refers to the mathematical symbol for zero (0).
 __cipher<sup>2</sup>__ _v_ _They often cipher._
 __circadian__ _adj_ :three::hammer:
+__circle the drain__ _idiom_ To be in a state of severe deterioration such that one is approaching inevitable ruin, failure, or death.
+Usually used in the continuous form.
 __circuit__ :mute:[circ~~u~~it]
 __circumambulate__ :pencil2:
 __circumcircle__